Venom (2018 film): Plot

-Drake sends mercenaries to retrieve the symbiote from Brock, but it manifests around his body as a monstrous creature that fights off the attackers.
-It later introduces itself to Brock as Venom and explains that the comet is searching for planets where the symbiotes can possess and devour the inhabitants.
-Venom offers to spare Brock if he helps the symbiotes achieve their goal, and Brock uses the superhuman attributes that the symbiote imbues him with.
-Brock breaks into his old workplace to turn in evidence of Drake's crimes but is surrounded by SWAT officers.
-Weying sees him transform to escape and takes Brock to Lewis's office, where they explain that the symbiote is rotting Brock's internal organs.
-Brock notes that the symbiote has two weaknesses: high-pitched noises and fire.
-Although Venom claims the organ damage can be reversed, Weying uses an MRI machine to separate him from Brock, whom Drake's men then capture.
+Drake sends mercenaries to retrieve the symbiote from Eddie, but it manifests around his body as a monstrous creature that fights off the attackers.
+It introduces itself to Eddie as Venom and explains that the comet is searching for worlds where the symbiotes can possess and devour the inhabitants.
+Eddie breaks into his old boss' office to turn in evidence of Drake's crimes but is surrounded by SWAT officers.
+He escapes using the superhuman attributes the symbiote gives him.
+Anne takes Eddie to Dan, where they explain that the symbiote is rotting Eddie's internal organs.
+Eddie notes that the symbiote has two weaknesses: high-pitched noises and fire.
+Although Venom claims the organ damage can be reversed, Anne uses an MRI machine to separate him from Eddie, whom Drake's men then capture.

 Meanwhile, the fourth symbiote, Riot, makes its way from Malaysia to San Francisco by hopping from body to body.
-It bonds with Drake, who agrees to take Riot in a Life Foundation space probe to collect the rest of the symbiotes and bring them to Earth.
-Weying reluctantly bonds with Venom so they can free Brock.
-When Brock and Venom are bonded again, the latter promises that it has been convinced to help protect the Earth from his kind through its interactions with Brock, and the pair attempt to stop Riot and Drake with Weying's help.
-Venom damages the probe as it takes off, causing it to explode and kill both Riot and Drake.
-After the incident, Brock returns to journalism, while Weying believes Brock is no longer bonded to Venom after this, and that Venom also died in the explosion.
-However, the pair remain secretly bonded and set out to protect San Francisco by killing criminals.
+It bonds with Drake, who agrees to take Riot in his space probe to bring back the rest of the symbiotes to Earth.
+Anne bonds with Venom so they can free Eddie.
+When Eddie and Venom are bonded again, the latter promises that he now wants to protect the Earth from his kind as he likes Eddie and wants to stay with him.
+After a lengthy battle with Riot, Venom damages the space probe as it takes off, causing it to explode and kill both Riot and Drake.

+After the incident, Eddie returns to journalism, while Anne believes that Venom also died in the explosion.
+However, the pair remain secretly bonded and set out to protect San Francisco by devouring criminals.

-In a mid-credits scene, Brock is invited to interview incarcerated serial killer Cletus Kasady, who promises "carnage" when he escapes.
+In a mid-credits scene, Eddie is invited to interview incarcerated serial killer Cletus Kasady, who promises "carnage" when he escapes.